MaikDulle/MaikDulle.github.io/_posts/2022-08-01-Linear-regression-with-NFL-data.md

 ```

-Afterwards we are calculate a new three new varaiables: season, rush
+Afterwards we are calculate a new three new variables: season, rush
 yards, passing yards

 ``` r